Wondering how to start a blog business in Kenya and earn online at the comfort of your bed?

 The excitement is not yet over; you are just about to publish your first article.
 My assumption by now is that you already have a couple of articles dealing with your niche typed on a word document and saved in your computer.

 If not, consider writing one.
-Choose a general topic surrounding your niche and write a 300-500 word article.
-For instance, one of my client’s niche deals with health and since she has a side hustle dealing with peanuts, her first article was “The health benefits of peanut butter”
+Choose a general topic within your niche and write a 300-500 word article.

 - Once your article is ready, log back into your blog.